mimimingfei/Get-Gramming-BackEnd/README.md

 - If facing issue in updating the database:
     - Run `Remove-Migration` command untill all migration files are removed
     - Run `Add-Migration <Migration name>` command followed by `Update-Database`

+The link to FrontEnd repository for GetGramming web application: https://github.com/cdesale/Get-Gramming-FE.git